 Why You'll Love This Recipe

-- Great recipe full of warm spices for the fall flavors or even the holiday season time of year!
+- A great recipe is full of warm spices for the fall flavors or even the holiday season time of year!

 - These chewy cookies are one of my favorite cookies to pop in a freezer bag to freeze for later!

-- Truly an old fashioned molasses cookies recipe like Grandma used to make!
+- Truly an old-fashioned molasses cookie recipe like Grandma used to make!

 Ingredient Notes and Substitutions

-- Shortening - For best results use shortening.
+- Shortening - For best results, use shortening.
 Many people prefer not to use shortening.
-For me, I don't feel bad about using it once in a while but people always ask, can I substitute butter for shortening in this recipe?
-The purpose of shortening in this recipe is to add a fat that will maintain the cookie structure so they don't spread and flatten as well as not interfere with the molasses flavor.
+I don't feel bad about using it once in a while, but people always ask, can I substitute butter for shortening in this recipe?
+The purpose of shortening in this recipe is to add fat that will maintain the cookie structure so they don't spread and flatten, as well as not interfere with the molasses flavor.
 Butter both alters the flavor result and causes them to spread too thin.
-You could however, substitute a very solid coconut oil if you absolutely insist.
-The cookies may still spread a little thinner than the ideal but it's a better alternative than butter.
+You could, however, substitute a very solid coconut oil if you absolutely insist.
+The cookies may still spread a little thinner than the ideal, but it's a better alternative than butter.

 How to Make